Learning Investment Lessons from Restaurants

 A Trading Strategy to Benefit From Potential Weakness

-Because of the fact the stock is overvalued and in a down trend, traders should consider using an options strategy known as a bear put spread to benefit from the expected price move.
+Because of the fact the stock is overvalued and in a down trend, traders should consider using an options trading strategies known as a bear put spread to benefit from the expected price move.

 This strategy can be profitable when a trader is looking for a steady or declining stock price during the term of the options.
 The risks and potential rewards of this strategy are illustrated in the payoff diagram shown below.